 Types of Industrial Fasteners and Their Functions

-Industrial fasteners are classified based on their design and application.
-Each type serves a specific purpose depending on load requirements, assembly method, and environmental conditions.
+Industrial fasteners are categorized based on their application and design.
+Each type serves a specific purpose.

 | Fastener Type | Primary Function | Typical Applications |